TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Experiments

 \subsubsection{Baselines and Our Approach}

-We consider the following models or methods as our baselines: \begin{itemize} \item dGSLM \cite{dgslm}: a dual-Transformer architecture, each modeling an individual audio channel. \item Speech Token Interleaving (STI): We train the GLM-4-Voice backbone on the Fisher dataset by interleaving the speech tokens from the two channels, one token at a time. \item Speech Chunk Interleaving (SCI): Similar to Speech Token Interleaving, but it interleaves speech tokens chunk by chunk with a chunk size of 5. \item Text-speech Token Alignment (Moshi Training Strategy, Moshi TS \cite{moshi}): The only existing method for text-guided speech generation in e2e FD-SLMs.
+We consider the following models or methods as our baselines. \textbf{1) dGSLM \cite{dgslm}:} a dual-Transformer architecture, each modeling an individual audio channel. \textbf{2) Speech Token Interleaving (STI):} We train the GLM-4-Voice backbone on the Fisher dataset by interleaving the speech tokens from the two channels, one token at a time. \textbf{3) Speech Chunk Interleaving (SCI):} Similar to Speech Token Interleaving, but it interleaves speech tokens chunk by chunk with a chunk size of 5. \textbf{4) Text-speech Token Alignment (Moshi Training Strategy, Moshi TS \cite{moshi}):} The only existing method for text-guided speech generation in e2e FD-SLMs.
 It involves inserting each text token exactly at the time its corresponding sound is produced.
 However, Moshi is trained using a wide range of datasets, with Fisher being only one of them, making it not directly comparable to our Fisher-finetuned baselines.
 To address this, we train the GLM-4-Voice backbone on the Fisher dataset with Moshi's training methodology to compare it with other baselines.
-Our detailed implementation of Moshi TS is illustrated in Appendix \ref{sec:moshitsImplementation}. \item Our Approach (\ourmethod{}): We train the GLM-4-Voice backbone on the Fisher dataset by utilizing the text-guided full duplex dialogue modeling framework introduced in Section \ref{sec:dialoguemodeling}.
-The text-speech dataset is pre-processed using the framework illustrated in Section \ref{sec:turnsegmentation}. \end{itemize} \begin{remark} While there are other e2e FD-SLMs apart from dGSLM, most have not been (fully) open-sourced yet, as summarized in Table \ref{tab:opensource}.
-Therefore, to evaluate our proposed text guidance approach, we train baseline models and show that they perform reasonably well.
-We then compare \ourmethod{} against our trained baselines. \end{remark} \begin{remark} Most e2e FD-SLMs demonstrate effectiveness by showing superiority over dGSLM \cite{syncllm,ntpp,moshi}.
-Therefore, we use the same way to demonstrate that our trained baseline performs reasonably well. \end{remark}
+Our detailed implementation of Moshi TS is illustrated in Appendix \ref{sec:moshitsImplementation}. \textbf{5) Moshi (7B):} We also include the original Moshi model for completeness. \textbf{6) Our Approach (\ourmethod{}, 9B):} We train the GLM-4-Voice backbone on the Fisher dataset by utilizing the text-guided full duplex dialogue modeling framework introduced in Section \ref{sec:dialoguemodeling}.
+The text-speech dataset is pre-processed using the framework illustrated in Section \ref{sec:turnsegmentation}. \begin{remark} While there are other e2e FD-SLMs, most have not been (fully) open-sourced yet, as summarized in Table \ref{tab:opensource}.
+Therefore, we mainly evaluate our approach against dGSLM, Moshi, and our trained baselines. \end{remark}